 New members receive free training by our volunteer club instructors.

 We have two runways.
 The main runway is 170 metres long and 40 metres wide, making it ideal for training.
 Our cross-strip is predominantly used for heli flying.
 Vast majority of pilots and aircrafts find it sufficient to operate from.
 Some of the larger and faster airplanes may strugle to fit within our flying boundaries and we recommend a visit to the Club for a site inspection and a test flight.
+Club has an increased height clearance (above the standard 400 feet) granted by CASA and the Club rules allow us to fly up to 700 feet.
 We do flight turbine jets from the field but only those with a wide flying envelope that permits low landing speed.